zamrokk/polymarktez/README.md

 - just simple example from scratch with default mandatory stuff ? (typing deps, vite config deps, etc ...)
 - improve npm package publication because it is not on npm repo and not possible with a git link too.
 Need to compile and do a relative path, rn (i.e install nix and build it)
 - problem with mnemonic and accounts
+- Host networking is supported on Docker Desktop version 4.34 and later.
+To enable this feature:
+    Sign in to your Docker account in Docker Desktop.
+    Navigate to Settings.
+    Under the Resources tab, select Network.
+    Check the Enable host networking option.
+    Select Apply and restart.